 See how Brenda and Wacca's American Express Qantas Business Rewards Card benefits their business in more ways than you’d think.

-"Most of our Qantas Points go towards flights and accommodation for the team*", but Craig and Brenda, who grew up in working-class families where sharing was deeply ingrained, also use them for gifts* – a case of wine for a supplier here, some headphones for a staff member there.
+"Most of our Qantas Points go towards flights and accommodation for the team*", but Craig and Brenda, who grew up in working-class families where sharing was deeply ingrained, also use them to reinvest back into the business with new office tech from Qantas Marketplace.

 “It means that you’re doing things in a smarter way,” Brenda says.
 “You’re still spending your money, but you’re also gaining rewards.”